Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Related Work

-Traditional graph learning methods learn node representations on \textbf{static graphs}, which focus on the graph topology.
+As shown in Figure \ref{different graph}, we discuss the different types of graph data here.
+Traditional graph learning methods learn node representations on \textbf{static graphs}, which focus on the graph topology or adjacency matrix \cite{song2022graph, Wan_Liu_Liu_Wang_Wen_Liang_Zhu_Liu_Zhou_2023}.
+In these graphs, nodes and edges will not change, and there is no concept of time \cite{lin2022prototypical, CONVERT}.

 To name a few, DeepWalk \cite{perozzi2014deepwalk} performs random walks over the graph to learn node embeddings (also called representations). node2vec \cite{grover2016node2vec} conducts random walks on the graph using breadth-first and depth-first strategies to balance neighborhood information of different orders.
 VGAE \cite{kipf2016variational} migrates variational auto-encoders to graph data and use encoder-decoder module to reconstruct graph information.
-GraphSAGE \cite{hamilton2017inductive} leverages an aggregation function to sample and combine features from a node’s local neighborhood.
+GraphSAGE \cite{hamilton2017inductive} leverages an aggregation function to sample and combine features from a node's local neighborhood.
+PGExplainer \cite{luo2020parameterized} adopts a deep neural network to parameterize the generation process of explanations, which can explain multiple instances collectively.
+InfoGCL \cite{xu2021infogcl} discusses how graph information is transformed and transferred during the contrastive learning process.
+NeuralSparse \cite{zheng2021node} is a supervised graph sparsification technique that improves generalization power by learning to remove potentially task-irrelevant edges from input graphs.

-In addition, many real-world data contain dynamic interactions, thus graph learning methods based on \textbf{dynamic graphs} are becoming popular.
+In addition, many real-world data contain dynamic interactions, thus graph learning methods based on \textbf{dynamic graphs} are becoming popular \cite{cui2022dygcn, TGC_ML}.
 Concretely, dynamic graphs can also be divided into discrete graphs (also called discrete-time dynamic graphs, DTDG) and temporal graphs (also called continuous-time dynamic graphs, CTDG).

-A \textbf{discrete graph} usually contains multiple static snapshots, each snapshot is a slice of the interaction of the graph whole graph at a certain timestamp, which can be regarded as a static graph.
+A \textbf{discrete graph} usually contains multiple static snapshots, each snapshot is a slice of the whole graph at a certain timestamp, which can be regarded as a static graph.
 When multiple snapshots are combined, there is a time sequence among them.
 Because each static snapshot is computationally equivalent to that of a static graph, which makes the computation significantly less efficient, only a small amount of work is performed on discrete graphs.
 Such as EvolveGCN \cite{pareja2020evolvegcn} uses the RNN model to update the parameters of GCN for future snapshots.
 DySAT \cite{sankar2020dysat} combines graph structure and dynamic information to generate self-weighted node representations.